-While I can complain about this, and whine about the Dutch being “closed off”, I don’t travel to new countries to investigate reasons to complain about why they aren’t like other ones.
-I prefer to try to see the positive in everything, and I can indeed see that in the Dutch.
+While I can complain about this, and whine about the Dutch being “closed off”, I don’t tend to travel to new countries to investigate reasons to complain about why they aren’t like other ones (well, _almost _never…) I prefer to try to see the positive in everything, and I can indeed see that in the Dutch.

 Despite difficulty in making friends with them, I’d actually argue that they Dutch are more social than most of us.
 And this is encouraged from an early age.